-- Identify healthy staff to determine the feasibility of reopening schools. - The Co-Director/Governance will provide updates and the latest research information to staff, students, and parents via the district website, WCTC 1450AM radio, and Catapult. - If appropriate, Co-Director/Governance will announce that Greater Brunswick Charter School is to reopen.
+- Identify healthy staff to determine the feasibility of reopening schools. - The Co-Director/Governance will provide updates and the latest research information to staff, students, and parents via the district website and Realtime (School Information System).

+If appropriate, Co-Director/Governance will announce that Achievers Early College Prep Charter School is to reopen.